top of page

 BIO

-She’s grateful to have presented her work and been in collaboration with artists across so-called Canada and internationally.
-Select presentations include Museum of Contemporary Art Toronto, The Asian Arts & Culture Trust with Holt Renfrew, Northwest Film Forum, Gallery 44, Vector Festival, Pleasure Dome, Experimental Series - Salt Lake City, Light Moves Festival Ireland, Festival del cinema di Cefalù, MPCAS/Grunt Gallery, Images Festival and more.
-Select collaborations include adelheid dance projects, Ivetta Kang/Nuit Blanche 2024, Public Visualization Lab/Cornell University, Dias:stories, The Darlings, Aeris Körper, Arts Club, and more.
-With F-O-R-M Recorded Movement Society’s Technology & Interaction Program, she recently completed a two-year research exhibition project as their inaugural artist-in-residence.
-Liaw is a recipient of the 2023 Emerging Digital Artists Award presented by EQ Bank and Trinity Square Video for her experimental film work, xÄ«n nÄ« 廖芯妮.
+She’s grateful to have presented her work and been in collaboration with artists across so-called canada and internationally.
+Select presentations include Museum of Contemporary Art Toronto, The Asian Arts & Culture Trust with Holt Renfrew, Hart House, and Stackt Market, Northwest Film Forum's Local Sightings Film Festival (USA), Gallery 44, Images Festival, Interaccess' Vector Festival, Pleasure Dome, Experimental Series - Salt Lake City (USA), Thessaloniki Cinedance International (Greece), Light Moves Festival (Ireland), Festival del cinema di Cefalù (Italy), MPCAS/Grunt Gallery, and more.
+Select collaborations include adelheid dance projects, Public Visualization Lab, Dias:stories, Ivetta Kang/Nuit Blanche 2024, The Darlings/Chimerik 似不像, Aeris Körper, and more.

 ARTIST STATEMENT

-Interweaving dance and new media landscapes, my practice investigates complexities of transcultural identity through sensorial task-based processes with the body.
-As a method to retracing oral histories and heritage, I choose to create relationships between the body and new media to unravel auto-ethnographic research.
-In the words of Immony Men, I view the body as a recorder, and at the same time, a record keeper.
-Motivated by the relationalities between humans, beyond-humans, and homeland, my practice explores the kinesthetic in-betweenness of bodies in motion through the topography of the body.
-I am interested in translating the terrain of my ancestry, epigenetics, and linguistic displacement through transparent materials; light, glass, water as a strategy to visualize the complications of transcultural identity.
 Challenging the societal limited view of emerging female artists of colour working in dance-technology, my interests in unworlding offer sustainable methods of art-making by prioritizing somatic research and visceral body movement.
 I look for non-linear, slow, collaborative, and intuitive forms of creation.
 As a practice of erosion, my work leans into the weight of displaced time as a circulatory offering of refusal towards dominant Western structures; developing an endurance for generative changes and knowledge(s).

 CV upon request